 VISION | Have your eyes checked by an optometrist once a year

-People with vision loss are at twice the risk of falls and premature death and four times the risk of serious hip fractures.
+People with vision loss have twice the risk of falls and serious hip fractures.

 Good vision can reduce your risk of falling.
 But, as most people age, their vision needs change.
 That’s why getting expert care from a doctor of optometry is critical.